Copyright © 1999–2018 FastMail Pty Ltd

 When you connect to an SSL/TLS encrypted port, or use STARTTLS to upgrade an existing connection, both sides will negotiate which protocol and which version to use based on what has been configured in the software and what each side supports.

 Support for SSL/TLS is virtually universal these days, however which versions are supported is variable.
-SSL v2 was deprecated and phased out many years ago due to security issues.
-SSL v3 is currently deprecated due to security issues, and support has or is being phased out by most services these days.
-Almost all software supports TLS v1.0.
-As at October 2016, support for TLS v1.1 and TLS v1.2 is also very good, though there are some exceptions, mostly with Internet Explorer.
+As of May 2018, SSL v2 and SSL v3 were deprecated and phased out many years ago due to security issues.
+Almost all software supports TLS v1.0, TLS v1.1 and TLS v1.2, and many sites and services now strongly recommend at least TLS v1.2 for it's overall improved security profile.

 TLS vs STARTTLS naming problem